levisawatz/Cube_sims/README.md

 My 3d game engine

 ## cube.py
-an interactive simulation that shows the extent of this engine
+An interactive simulation that shows the extent of this engine.

 ### controls: